garrandall/popular-music-data/tracks/hot-in-herre-nelly.md

 Flirtacious, tryin to show patience
-I'm waitin for the right time to shoot my steez (you know) Waitin for the right time to flash them keys, then uhh I'm leavin, please believe in - ohhh!
+I'm waitin for the right time to shoot my steez (you know) Waitin for the right time to flash them keys, then uhh I'm leavin, please believe in - oh!
 Me and the rest of my heathens
 Check it, got it locked at the top of the Fo' Seasons Penthouse, roof top, birds I'm feedin